MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-03.md

 ## Objectives

-* Learn how to achieve spatial alignment across multiple app sessions
+* Learn how to achieve spatial alignment across multiple app sessions.
-* Learn how to achieve spatial alignment between multiple devices
+* Learn how to achieve spatial alignment between multiple devices.

 ## Preparing the scene

-In the Hierarchy window, expand the **ButtonParent** object and select the **last four child button** objects, then in the Inspector window, **check** the checkbox next to the name field to make all the objects active:
+In the Hierarchy window, expand the **ButtonParent** object.
+Select the **last four child button** objects.
+In the Inspector window, **check** the checkbox next to the name field to make all the objects active.

 ![mr-learning-asa](images/mr-learning-asa/asa-03-section1-step1-1.png)

-In the Hierarchy window, select the **ButtonParent** objects, then in the Inspector window, locate the **GridObjectCollection** component and click the **Update Collection** button to update the position of all the **ButtonParent** object's child objects:
+In the Hierarchy window, select the **ButtonParent** objects.
+Then in the Inspector window, locate the **GridObjectCollection** component and click the **Update Collection** button to update the position of all the **ButtonParent** object's child objects.

 ![mr-learning-asa](images/mr-learning-asa/asa-03-section1-step1-2.png)

 ## Persisting Azure Spatial Anchors between app sessions

 In this section, you will learn how to save and retrieve the Azure Anchor ID to and from the HoloLens' local disk.
-This will allow you to query Azure for the same anchor ID between different app sessions, allowing the anchored holograms to be position at the same location as in the previous app session.
+This will allow you to query Azure for the same anchor ID between different app sessions.
+It allows the anchored holograms to be positioned at the same location as in the previous app session.

 In the Hierarchy window, expand the **ButtonParent** object and locate the two buttons named **SaveAzureAnchorIdToDisk** and **GetAzureAnchorIdFromDisk**: